Marius Sava

 Marius Sava (born 30 November 1978) is a Romanian former professional footballer who played as a midfielder or forward.
-Seen as the most talented midfielder of his generation Sava started his career at Universitatea Craiova, then played for important clubs in Romania such as: Progresul București, Argeș Pitești or Pandurii Târgu Jiu.
-Sava also had 2 short periods in Italy and Hungary at Genoa and Nyíregyháza Spartacus.
-He retired in 2009, at only 31 years old, after a season spent at Gaz Metan CFR Craiova, many people considering that he has never reached his true potential.
+Seen as one of the most talented midfielders of his generation, Sava started his career at Universitatea Craiova and played for prominent Romanian clubs including Progresul București, Argeș Pitești, and Pandurii Târgu Jiu.
+Sava also had two short periods abroad, playing for Genoa in Italy and Nyíregyháza Spartacus in Hungary.
+He retired in 2009, aged only 31, after a season spent at Gaz Metan CFR Craiova; many consider that he never reached his true potential.